xinwenfu/VChat_KSTET_Multi/README.md

 	<img src="Images/I10.png" width=600>

 4. Now modify the exploit program to reflect the code in the  [exploit2.py](./SourceCode/exploit2.py) script and run the exploit against VChat.
+If successful we will instead ovflow the return address with a series of `B`s, as this will crash they program and leave an easily identifiable series of characters in the `EIP` register.
    * We do this to validate that we have the correct offset for the return address!

 		<img src="Images/I11.png" width=600>